 - Study abroad or do an internship with a lower-than-allowable GPA

 - Add or withdraw from a class after the deadline

 - Use an independent study or non-credit experience to satisfy their ELAW requirement

 - Complete more than 6 out of their last 36 credits away from St. Mary’s

 - Be reinstated as a student after being academically dismissed

 - Request an exemption from any other policy in the Academic Policies section of the college catalog

 Students wishing to petition for an exception should write a letter addressed to the Academic Policy Committee following the template instructions.
-Submit it to the Office of Academic Services.
+Submit it to the Registrars Office.